How to start podcasting

 8. Get your podcast out there

-When launching your podcast, you need to maximise the exposure, gaining listeners, subscribers and reviews as quickly as possible.
+When launching your podcast, you need to maximise exposure and gain listeners, subscribers, and reviews as quickly as possible.

-Emily Slade, podcast producer and host of the Ä¢¹½ÊÓƵ»ÆƬ Future You podcast, emphasises that her best piece of advice is to record ten episodes and schedule them for release before doing anything else.
+Emily Slade, podcast producer and host of the Ä¢¹½ÊÓƵ»ÆƬ Future You podcast, says her best piece of advice is to record ten episodes and schedule them for release before doing anything else.

 Emily adds, 'If you can be disciplined and focused enough to get ten episodes out, you're already winning.
 It immediately builds up traction and gives you time to continue recording and releasing more episodes.'

-Other things you can do to boost your podcast's visibility include:
+Other things you can do to increase the reach of your podcast include:

-- creating visual soundbites of the episode and posting them through your social channels
+- creating visual soundbites/snippets of the episode and posting them through social channels, such as Instagram and TikTok

 - ensuring the podcast is listed in the most popular directories mentioned above